Gliding motility: Mechanisms

+c) Polysaccharide jet: The cell releases a 'jet' of polysaccharide material behind it propelling it forward.
+This polysaccharide material is left behind.

 Cell-invasion and gliding motility have TRAP (thrombospondin-related anonymous protein), a surface protein, as a common molecular basis that is both essential for infection and locomotion of the invasive apicomplexan parasite.
 Micronemes are secretory organelles on the apical surface of the apicomplexans used for gliding motility.